alessandrofelder/wallaby/README.md

 `subtract-two-images-and-analyse-difference.ijm`
 iterates through user-specified "Minuend" and "Subtrahend" directories and subtracts images in "Subtrahend" from corresponding images in "Minuend" and writes the difference image into a user-specified "Difference" directory.
 I mages need to match user-specified suffixes.
-Afterwards, the imageJ analyse Particles function (https://imagej.nih.gov/ij/docs/menus/analyze.html#ap) is run on the difference images and the results are stored as a csv file.
+Afterwards, the [ImageJ Analyse Particles](https://imagej.nih.gov/ij/docs/menus/analyze.html#ap) function is run on the difference images and the results are stored as a csv file.
 Particles touching the image boundary are not counted.

 ### name
-The name is chosen because when I measure secondary osteons on lots of images, I sometime feel like a stoned wallaby making crop circles in a poppy field (http://news.bbc.co.uk/1/hi/world/asia-pacific/8118257.stm).
+The name is chosen because when I measure secondary osteons on lots of images, I sometime feel like a [stoned wallaby making crop circles in a poppy field](http://news.bbc.co.uk/1/hi/world/asia-pacific/8118257.stm).